Al-Fayha Club

-Al Fayha's colors are orange and blue, hence the nickname "Al-Burtuqali."
+Al-Fayha's colors are orange and blue, hence the nickname "Al-Burtuqali."
 Al-Fayha have won the Saudi Second Division once in the 2013–14 season and have finished runners-up once in the 2003–04.
-On 29 April 2017, Al-Feiha won their first promotion to the Pro League and on 5 May 2017 won their first ever First Division title.
-And They only won the King Cup Once.
+On 29 April 2017, Al-Fayha won their first promotion to the Pro League, winning their first First Division title on 5 May 2017.
+They won the King's Cup for the first time in 2022.

-The club plays their home games at King Salman Sport City Stadium in Al Majma'ah, sharing the stadium with city rivals Al-Faisaly and Al-Mujazzel.
+The club plays their home games at Al-Majma'ah Sports City Stadium in Al-Majma'ah, sharing the stadium with city rivals Al-Faisaly and Al-Mujazzel.

 History

 Al Fayha (الفيحاء) was founded in 1953 in Al Majma'ah and were officially registered on August 15, 1966.
 Al Fayha is one of the oldest clubs in the country and the oldest club in Al Majma'ah.
 Al Fayha is a merging of two different clubs, Minikh and Al-Fayha, who joined to become the only representative of Al Majma'ah.

 Since the formation of the club, Al Fayha has played a continuous role in the service of the youth in Al-Majma'ah.
 Al Fayha is considered to be one of the most active and interactive clubs in the city, often acting as a safe haven for the youth.